eachristgr/Computer-Architecture/Lab02/README.md

 This file contains the contains the results of the second lab exercise.

-Note that in commands sections the files and folders paths maybe different from the those mentioned in this file.
+Note that in commands sections the files and folders paths maybe different from those mentioned in this file.

 ### 1. Run Benchmarks